 Individual Room Furniture

-Students are responsible for the condition of their rooms and all furniture assigned to it.
+Residents are responsible for the condition of their rooms and all furniture assigned to it.
 University provided room furnishings must remain in students' individual rooms.
-Charges will be assessed if furniture is found to be missing.
-Students may rearrange furniture, but must use it only for its intended purpose.
+Fees will be assessed if furniture is found to be missing.
+Residents may rearrange furniture, but must use it only for its intended purpose.
 Upon checking out of a room, all furniture must be reassembled as it was originally found.
-Should a student choose to bring additional room furniture (mattress, bedframe, desk, etc.), the student furniture must be arranged and used in a way so that all university furniture safely remains in the room.
+Should a resident choose to bring additional room furniture (mattress, bedframe, desk, etc.), the resident’s furniture must be arranged and used in a way so that all university furniture safely remains in the room.
 Waterbeds are not allowed in residential facilities.
-If additional furniture is brought into the residential facilities, it must be removed when the residence halls close or the student leaves the University.
-Students will be charged for the removal of any furniture or other personal items left after vacating their rooms/apartments.
+If additional furniture is brought into the residential facilities, it must be removed when the Residence Halls close or the student leaves the University.
+Residents will be assessed fees for the removal of any furniture or other personal items left after vacating their rooms/apartments.

 Common Area Furniture